thingless/viewshed/README.md

 ViewSHED
 =========

-ViewSHED is an open-source API for computing visible area given a location and elevation.
+<a href="http://viewshed.icyego.com/viewshed" target="_blank">ViewSHED</a> is an open-source API for computing visible area given a location and elevation.
 It was built to aid in the construction of mesh networks and for use by amateur radio.
+It is publicly hosted at <a href="http://viewshed.icyego.com/viewshed" target="_blank">http://viewshed.icyego.com/viewshed</a>.

 ##API
 ### ViewShed